Collapsible Linear Blocks for Super-Efficient Super Resolution: Abstract

 \section{Abstract}

 With the advent of smart devices that support 4K and 8K resolution, Single Image Super Resolution (SISR) has become an important computer vision problem.
 However, most super resolution deep networks are computationally very expensive.
-In this paper, we propose \armSRDOT, a new class of Super-Efficient Super Resolution networks that significantly improve image quality and reduce computational complexity.
+In this paper, we propose Super-Efficient Super Resolution (SESR) networks that establish a new state-of-the-art for efficient super resolution.
+Our approach is based on linear overparameterization of CNNs and creates an efficient model architecture for SISR.
+With theoretical analysis, we uncover the limitations of existing overparameterization methods and show how the proposed method alleviates them.
 Detailed experiments across six benchmark datasets demonstrate that \armSR achieves similar or better image quality than state-of-the-art models while requiring $\bm{2\times}$ to $\bm{330\times}$ fewer Multiply-Accumulate (MAC) operations.
-As a result, \armSR can be used on constrained hardware to perform $\times2$ (1080p to 4K) and $\times4$ SISR (1080p to 8K).
-Towards this, we simulate hardware performance numbers for a commercial mobile Neural Processing Unit (NPU) for 1080p to 4K ($\times2$) and 1080p to 8K ($\times4$) SISR.
-Our results highlight the challenges faced by super resolution on AI accelerators and demonstrate that \armSR is significantly faster than existing models.
-Overall, \armSR establishes a new Pareto frontier on the quality (PSNR)-computation relationship for the super resolution task.
+As a result, \armSR can be used on constrained hardware to perform $\times2$ (1080p to 4K) and $\times4$ (1080p to 8K) SISR.
+Towards this, we estimate hardware performance numbers for a commercial Arm mobile-Neural Processing Unit (NPU) for 1080p to 4K ($\times2$) and 1080p to 8K ($\times4$) SISR.
+Our results highlight the challenges faced by super resolution on AI accelerators and demonstrate that \armSR is significantly faster (e.g., $6\times$-$8\times$ higher FPS) than existing models on mobile-NPU.
+Finally, \armSR outperforms prior models by $1.5\times$-$2\times$ in latency on Arm CPU and GPU when deployed on a real mobile device.
+The code for this work is available at \url{https://github.com/ARM-software/sesr}.